Every time I get my Costco membership renewal notice in the mail, I remember the best deals at Costco that keep me writing that $60/year check.

 Plus you get an additional driver for free, which you’ll always pay extra for when you rent a car through another company.

-21. A $1.50 hot dog combo to make you forget how much you just spent at Costco.
+19. A $1.50 hot dog combo at the Costco Food Court will make you forget how much you just spent.

 Costco hasn’t raised the price on its all-beef hot dog and a fountain drink in 30 years.